Shock collar

-Originally used in the late 1960s to train hunting dogs, early collars were very high powered.
-Many modern versions are capable of delivering very low levels of shock.
-Shock collars are now readily available and have been used in a range of applications, including behavioral modification, obedience training, and pet containment, as well as military, police and service training.
-While similar systems are available for other animals, the most common are the collars designed for domestic dogs.
+In the late 1960s, shock collars were initially developed for training hunting dogs, but they were originally designed with only one high level of power.
+Many modern versions are capable of delivering varying levels of shock.
+In areas where shock collars are legal, they are generally accessible, although Petco took the lead as the first major U.S. retailer to cease their sale.
+Where permitted, shock collars have been used in a range of applications, including behavioral modification, obedience training, and pet containment, as well as military, police and service training.